 How to Safely Travel with Kids During COVID-19

-For Central Florida, the COVID-19 pandemic has led to many businesses reopening in phases.
-This may leave parents with questions about how they may safely resume travel with their children in and around Orlando, as well as outside of the region.
-The more informed you are about new travel protocols, the better you can prepare children ahead of time about what to expect at airports, hotel check-ins, theme parks and road trips.
+The COVID-19 pandemic has led to many parents with questions about how to safely travel for the holidays with their children in and around Orlando, as well as outside of the region.
+The more informed you are about travel protocols, the better you can prepare children ahead of time about what to expect at airports, hotel check-ins, theme parks and road trips.

 Both residents and visitors are advised to avoid gatherings of more than 10 people, and to wear a mask when social distancing is not possible, according to the Florida Department of Health.
 Crowds, closed spaces and close contact are to be avoided — three basic “C’s” that you can teach your older kids.